-Tampa Electric does not object to continuing 1 A. No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and fuel handling services.
-However, as I will describe clearly in the best interests of later, it is ratepayers and the company for this Commission to continue treat certain of this information submitted "Specified Confidential."
+No. Tampa Electric does not object to continuing to furnish to the Commission the information it needs to review company expenditures for fuel, transportation and fuel handling services.
+However, as I will describe later, it is clearly in the best interests of the ratepayers and the company for this Commission to continue to treat certain of this information submitted as "Specified Confidential."

-What portion of the report should be confidential?
-10 Q.
+Q. What portion of the report should be confidential?